 Move Archive Data into a SharePoint Team Site

 Now it’s time to identify data that you need easily accessible but won’t be updated.
 This is data that doesn’t require any communication between team members.
 It’s stored on a ‘just-in-case’ basis.

-By having it in Office 365, it’s indexed and easily searchable.
+By having it in Microsoft 365, it’s indexed and easily searchable.
 No more sifting through hundreds of folders to try find what you need.

 Move Company Wide Data into an Intranet

 All companies have manuals and procedures and blueprints that need to be stored and made easily available to employees.
 The best place for these is a SharePoint Communications Site.
 This is basically an intranet which all your employees are connected to and can access data from.
 So if and when they need one of the important company documents, they just download it.

 Tie it All Together with a SharePoint Hub Site

 A SharePoint HubSite brings together multiple team and communication sites on your intranet into one place.
 Basically this allows for all the associated sites we’ve now established to be easily navigable from one central hub on your intranet.
 This gives you logical, organised and consistent navigation through all your data, no matter if it’s in Microsoft Teams or on SharePoint.